 Don’t: Those with straight hair needn’t worry about styling restrictions.
 Due to the ‘blank canvas’ nature of straighter hair, it’s more about choosing the right products to suit the finish you’re going for.

 While not a million miles away from straight hair, wavy hair grows out at a marginal curve from the follicle giving a slight kink or wave to the hair.
-Typically speaking, it won’t be as evident when the hair is at a shorter length as the waves won’t have a chance to show their coils until about 1.5 inches in length.
+Typically speaking, it won’t be as evident when the hair is at a shorter length as the waves won’t have a chance to show their coils until about 1.5 inches long.

 When choosing a product for wavy hair it’s good to go for something that’ll hold moisture as, when not styled, wavy cuts have a tendency to become wiry.
 You can also curtail this drying with the use of quality, moisturising shampoos and conditioners.